Chelated minerals are a common ingredient in pet food

 non-GMO, and GMO farming practices.

-Like us, our dogs and cats require trace minerals to
+Our dogs and cats require trace minerals to

-diet of fresh whole foods.
-An appropriate, good quality fresh, whole food diet (raw
+diet of raw, fresh whole foods.

-Industrially produced trace minerals were introduced to the
+Non-organic (industrially produced) trace minerals were introduced to the

 canine and feline diet when highly processed pet food became popular.
 Which by